Port Management Company: Managed companies

 The port uses automated equipment: railcar dumpers, stackers, reclaimers, a conveyor system, shiploaders, a multistage magnetic coal cleaning system and automatic sampling devices.
-All the main centers of the terminal are equipped with a video surveillance system.
+All the main centres of the terminal are equipped with a video surveillance system.
 The unloading of wagons with coal in Rosterminalugol JSC is carried out with the help of two modern high-tech railcar dumpers, which allow for the unloading of 4 gondolas simultaneously in less than 3 minutes.
 At the same time, the rolling stock does not suffer any mechanical damage, which is possible with clamshell unloading.
 In order to quickly organize empty stock on the terminal routes for the first time in Russia, transborders were used and successfully operated.
 With their assistance it is possible to accelerate the supply of rolling stock to several parallel tracks without the use of additional switches.
 The specialized coal terminal uses devices for defrosting wagons equipped with infrared emitters in order to ensure the uninterrupted unloading of loaded wagons in wintertime.
 Next, unloading coal lands on a conveyor belt through a grid with cells 280 mm in diameter.
 Further, after passing through the aspiration facility, according to the conveyor system, coal is automatically transported to either one of the four warehouses or directly to the ship, depending on the loading scheme.

 The loading of vessels is carried out by two high-performance ship loading machines on two docking facilities, which allow for the simultaneous handling of two panamax class vessels.

 The increase in the port's freight turnover remains one of the main goals of the terminal, in addition to the increase in quality of services provided: ensuring an uninterrupted chain of supply and shipment to the most efficient types of vessels for the development of new routes to supply Russian coal.
 The sorting facility of the Luzhskaya-Sortirovochnaya rail station installed by JSC 'Russian Railways' plays an important role in this process.
 The port employs new technology connected with the protection of environment and health of employees.

 Port environment

-Port Management Company and its managed ports implement a long-term program to improve the environmental safety of stevedoring activities.
-Rosterminalugol JSC and JSC 'Vostochny Port' have undertaken obligations to ensure compliance with international ecological standards.

-The ecological safety of ports is ensured inconformity with ISO 14001:2004 'Ecological management systems.
-Transshipment of cargo in seaports'.